 By mid-2018 Bitfinex customers were complaining they were unable to withdraw fiat from the exchange.
 This is apparently because Crypto Capital, which held “all or almost all” of Bitfinex funds, failed to process customer withdrawal requests.
 Crypto Capital told Bitfinex that the reason the $850 million could not be returned was because the funds were seized by government authorities in Portugal, Poland and the U.S.

 Bitfinex did not believe this explanation.
 “Based on statements made by counsel for Respondents to AG attorneys… Respondents do not believe Crypto Capital’s representations that the funds have been seized,” the court document states.

 In communication logs from April 2018 to early 2019 shared with the OAG, a senior Bitfinex executive “Merlin” repeatedly beseeched an individual at Crypto Capital, “Oz,” to return funds.
 Merlin writes: “Please understand, all this could be extremely dangerous for everybody, the entire crypto community.
 BTC could tank to below $1K if we don’t act quickly.”
-A Crypto Capital customer that asked not to be named told me that Merlin is Bitfinex CFO Giancarlo Devasini.
+A Crypto Capital customer, who asked not to be named, told me that Merlin is Bitfinex CFO Giancarlo Devasini.

 Borrowing money from Tether

 Rather than admit it was insolvent, Bitfinex/Tether tried to cover up the problem.
 According to the court docs, in November 2018, Tether transferred $625 million in an account at Deltec in the Bahamas to Bitfinex.
 In return, Bitfinex caused $625 million to be transferred from an account at Crypto Capital to Tether’s Crypto Capital account.